readthedocs/readthedocs.org/docs/user/pull-requests.rst

     and rebuild the version whenever a new commit is pushed.

 Build status report
-    Your project's pull request build status will show as as one of your pull request's checks.
+    Your project's pull request build status will show as one of your pull request's checks.
 This status will update as the build is running, and will show a success or failure status when the build completes.